PhillHenry/ZIO_Maven_TestFailures_Demo/README.md

 # Running

-1. Note that the test `FailingZIOTest` fails.
+1. Note that the test `FailingZIOTest` fails if you remove `@ignore`.
+1. Re-instate `maven-surefire-plugin` in the top level `pom.xml`.
 1. Build this project with `mvn clean install`
-1. Note that both tests run but the latter outputs:
+1. Note that all tests run and `FailingZIOTest` outputs:
 ```
 + Not expecting any errors here
   + 11 == 11, right?